 Do you need a way to keep track of your medications?
 Do you need to take medications more than once a day and find it difficult to remember?
 If so, Mango Health is your answer.
 It not only provides reminders, but valuable medication information too.
 Plus, you have the opportunity to earn points and win prizes.
 If you want all of that in a colorful, easy to ready package – then Mango Health is your app!
 Continue reading →

 Shine is an app that lets you set goals for weekly activity and track your progress.
-There is an indiegogo project for a wearable device that will be the companion product to this app.
-The device, when available in March of 2013. will be the size of a quarter and introduce a new way to sync with your iPhone.
+There was an indiegogo project for a wearable device that will be the companion product to this app.
+The device, when available. will be the size of a quarter and introduce a new way to sync with your iPhone.
 Until that product becomes available, the Shine app can still help you plan and provide motivation.

 The key to eating a balanced diet is to eat unprocessed foods, lots of vegetables and a good balance of protein and carbohydrates.
 I know this.
 I don’t know about you, but I don’t always eat unprocessed food and certainly not enough vegetables.
 And, I haven’t the faintest idea whether I am balancing my proteins and carbohydrates.
 In order to maintain a healthy diet I need help.
 That isn’t so hard to say.
 You probably need help as well.
 There are a number of good apps available to help you with this process.
 I’ve tried a number of them successfully.
 After testing MyNetDiary on the iPhone and iPad, I’m ready to say this is my favorite app.
 It is full featured, and best of all, incredibly easy to use.